"""

 normalize : bool, optional

-If true, misalignment is normalized by the average interobject distance
+If True, misalignment is normalized by the average interobject distance on the map.

 Returns